SourenaMOOSAVI/CppMasteryQuest/M1/W4/README.md

 1. **Object-Oriented Design Fundamentals**

-    Object-Oriented Programming provides a structured way to model systems using objects, interfaces, and relationships.
-This week, you’ll refine your understanding not just of syntax, but architecture.
+    Object-Oriented Programming (OOP) models real-world systems using objects that bundle data and behavior, connected through interfaces and hierarchies.
+This section focuses on key architectural principles beyond basic syntax.

    **Core Concepts**

-    - **Encapsulation** — hide internal details and expose a clean API.
+    - **Encapsulation** — Bundle data and methods together, hiding internal details behind a simple public interface (API) to protect against misuse.
-    - **Inheritance** — reuse behavior and define hierarchical relationships.
+    - **Inheritance** — Reuse code from a base class in derived classes, establishing "is-a" relationships (e.g., a Dog is-a Animal).
-    - **Polymorphism** — write code that works uniformly for all derived types.
+    - **Polymorphism** — Treat different objects uniformly via a common interface, allowing derived classes to override base methods for flexible behavior.
-    - **Abstraction** — strip unnecessary details and expose essential operations.
+    - **Abstraction** — Focus on essential features while ignoring irrelevant details, often via abstract classes or interfaces.

    **Example (Pure Virtual Interface)**
+   A pure virtual interface (or abstract base class) defines a contract that derived classes must implement, enforcing polymorphism without providing code.
+Here's a C++ example for a plugin system:

     ```cpp
-    class Plugin {
+    class Plugin {  // Abstract base class
     public:
-        virtual void initialize() = 0;
+        virtual void initialize() = 0;  // Must be implemented by subclasses
-        virtual std::string name() const = 0;
+        virtual std::string name() const = 0;  // Must be implemented
-        virtual ~Plugin() = default;
+        virtual ~Plugin() = default;  // Virtual destructor for safe polymorphic deletion
     };
     ```

+   Derived classes (e.g., AudioPlugin) inherit from Plugin and provide the required methods, allowing a collection of plugins to be handled uniformly via base pointers.
     **Interview Mini Q&A :**

     - ❓ **What is the difference between interface inheritance and implementation inheritance?**
-      Interface inheritance defines what is done; implementation inheritance defines how it's done.
-Prefer interface inheritance for extensibility.
+      Interface inheritance specifies what methods a class must have (e.g., via pure virtual functions), promoting loose coupling and extensibility.
+Implementation inheritance provides how those methods work (with actual code), which can make changes harder if overused.
+Prefer interfaces for flexibility.
-    - ❓ **Why should destructors be virtual in polymorphic base classes?**
+    - ❓ **Why make destructors virtual in polymorphic base classes?**
-      To ensure proper cleanup of derived objects through base pointers.
+      Without a virtual destructor, deleting a derived object through a base pointer calls only the base destructor, leaking resources.
+A virtual one ensures the full derived-class cleanup.
     - ❓ **When should you avoid inheritance?**
-      Avoid inheritance when “is-a” is not true, or when behavior does not need to be overridden.
+      Skip it if the "is-a" relationship doesn't hold (e.g., a Square isn't truly a special Rectangle due to conflicting behaviors) or if you just need to reuse code without overriding—use composition (e.g., "has-a" relationships) instead for better modularity.

     **Types of interview questions**